Join the conversation...

 Adding external job offers to rankings during Main Round interviews (as of Winter 2018): External job offers received during the first interview cycle can now be added to your Ranking Form as part of the Main Match process.
-The Job Information Form should be submitted immediately.
+The Arrange own job form should be submitted immediately.
 You will be notified via message when the offer has been processed and added to your Ranking Form.
 Students will be required to attend all scheduled interviews.
 You must accept the offer through the usual Rank/Match process.
 This process is time sensitive - contact your Student Advisor (Work Term Support – WTS) on WaterlooWorks immediately to let them know you have an offer that you would like added to your Ranking Form.

 Note: Only one offer can be added to a student's Ranking Form per match.